Holmfield Charitable Trust

 This suggests the trust operates through a combination of:

-- Receiving unsolicited applications from organizations
+- Receiving unsolicited applications from organisations

 - Proactive research to identify suitable beneficiaries